ansible-collections/news-for-maintainers/README.md

 - Changes/reminders about freeze and version bump dates.
 - News and required actions related to libraries' deprecation.
 - Changes to `ansibullbot` workflow.
-- Pull request review days announcements.
+- Pull request review days and contributor summit announcements.
 - Changes in the changelog format.
 - Collection documentation markup changes.